“Actually, it may have been a good thing that you ran away so suddenly,” said Runir.

 He pulled out his muddy arm and gazed at his fist, his lips curled into a wide smile.

-“Um, Runir.
-Why are you staring at a bunch of dirt?”
-Lily said, confused.
+“Um, Runir, why are you staring at a bunch of dirt?”
+Lily asked, confused.

 Runir looked at her with a deadpan expression.
 “This isn’t dirt.
 This is a-”

-“Um, sorry.
-We didn’t know someone was living here.”
-Lily said, wrinkling her nose.
+“Sorry, we didn’t know someone was living here,” Lily said, wrinkling her nose.

-“Er-actually, the real owner of this place sent us to get something that belonged to them.
+“Actually, the real owner of this place sent us to get something that belonged to them.
 Just give us a minute and we’ll –” Runir said, walking out of the shack.

-“But this house belonged to someone else before right?
-It’s obviously been around for more than fifty years.”
-Runir replied, calmly.
+“But this house belonged to someone else before that, right?
+It’s obviously been around for more than fifty years,” Runir replied, calmly.

 “Does that matter?
 No one was usin it so it’s mine!
 Now get out before I knock ya out.”

-I looked at the floor, stunned.
-The hole had been there moments ago and now it was like it had never been there at all.
-Then I noticed Runir’s hands and my mind went blank.
+I stared at the unbroken floorboards, stunned.
+The hole had been there moments ago, and now it was like it had never been there at all.
+Runir’s hands were clean, even though he’d never wiped them.

 “Ah, kind sir.
 We were just about to leave.
-We apologize for disturbing you, thank you for your hospitality.” said Kai as he casually walked forward and smiled at the old elf before walking out of the shack.
+We apologize for disturbing you, thank you for your hospitality,” said Kai as he casually walked out of the shack.

-Runir and Lily recovered soon after and we began following Kai.
-I was sure that we all had the same question, but none of us was willing to ask.
+Runir and Lily recovered soon after and began following Kai.
+I was sure we all had the same question, but none of us was willing to ask.